About FIRST® Team 88

 The Public Relations Group

 The public relations group, or PR for short, is responsible for TJ²’s involvement with the community.
-We are responsible for spreading the message of FIRST and making FIRST loud!
+We are responsible for spreading the message of STEAM and FIRST.
 FIRST is the organization that enables our team to create and innovate, FIRST stands for For Inspiration and Recognition of Science and Technology.
-We put on demonstrations at elementary schools in the surrounding area and even at our high school.
+We put on demonstrations at our local schools, community events, and for our sponsors.
 We host an annual STEAM Day out our school, STEAM stands for Science Technology Engineering Art and Mathematics.
 On this day, we to help students learn about how people use STEAM in their everyday lives.
-The PR group will be geared towards community involvement in an effort to interest young minds in the field of STEAM.These students create the Chairman's Award presentation, the Woodie Flowers Award submission, the Judge's pages, and maintains the team website.
+The PR group will be geared towards community involvement in an effort to interest young minds in the field of STEAM.
+These students create the Impact Award presentation, the Woodie Flowers Award submission, the Judge's pages, and assists with team fundraising.

 The CAD Team